priyanshu1120/priyanshu1120/README.md

 <h1 align="center">Hi 👋, I'm Priyanshu Kaushik</h1>
-<h3 align="center">Aspiring Full Stack Web Developer skilled in MERN stack who focuses on writing clean,elegent, efficient code and I am  also curious for learning the new things which will impeove my skills and knowledge</h3>
+<h3 align="center">Aspiring Full Stack Web Developer skilled in MERN stack who focuses on writting clean,elegent, efficient code and I am  also curious for learning the new things which will improve my skills and knowledge</h3>

 - 🔭 I’m currently working on **Mongo Db and Node JS and Redux**